top of page

 Description - (What If, 30 Turns) This variant starts with no units on the map.

 Analysis - This is a really fun looking scenario!
-The Confederates need a boatload of points to earn the victory but have 30 turns, a manpower advantage, and better quality troops with which to fight.
-The Federals have to cross Peachtree Creek and fight just south of it.
 This has some fun strategic elements to it for both sides.

 Scn 090.jpg